BiLLY-J03l/VESPRA-APT/README.md

 2  - It opens a handle to a file called fawf3na.chkf in this path C:\\Windows\\Temp\\SSS_ce1aaa99ce4bdb0101000000984b2414aa\\fawf3na.chkf.
      - If the file exists, it proceeds to skip the lsass dumping part and starts from point **4.**.
      - If the file doesn't exist, it creates that file and continues to point **3.**.
      - WHY?
-Lsass dumping, on windows 11, doesn't work with mere Admin privileges, and only with NT AUTHORITY ones, so I proceeded to add that simple logic to dump lsass.exe and send it via FTP only once, making the service more evasive as it interacts with lsass.exe only once.
+Lsass dumping, on windows 11, doesn't work with mere Admin privileges, and only with NT AUTHORITY ones, so I proceeded to add that simple logic to dump lsass.exe and send it via FTP only once, making the service more e as it interacts with lsass.exe only once.
 3  - It clones lsass.exe memory and dumps that clone to a .dmp file to this path C:\\Windows\\Temp\\SSS_ce1aaa99ce4bdb0101000000984b2414aa\\dumpfile.dmp.
   - Then it puts this file via FTPS on the adversary's FTP server.
   - Even if the analyst monitored the network traffic, they won't be able to know the credentials of the FTP server or the contents of the .dmp file.